Academy on UNESCO Designations

 Enabling local solutions for global challenges

-The International Academy on UNESCO Designations and Sustainable Development is a capacity building program ideated and implemented by the Fondazione Santagata for the Economics of Culture and UNESCO through the UNESCO Regional Bureau for Science and Culture in Europe (based in Venice, Italy), in cooperation with the University of Turin under the auspices of UNESCO, IULM Innovation Lab (Milan) and University of Gastronomic Sciences of Pollenzo.
+The Academy on UNESCO Designations and Sustainable Development is a capacity building program ideated and implemented by the Fondazione Santagata for the Economics of Culture and UNESCO through the UNESCO Regional Bureau for Science and Culture in Europe (based in Venice, Italy), in cooperation with the University of Turin under the auspices of UNESCO, IULM Innovation Lab (Milan) and University of Gastronomic Sciences of Pollenzo.